eclipse-sumo/sumo/docs/web/docs/Installing/MacOS_Build.md

 brew update
 ```

 In order to compile the C++ source code files of SUMO, a C++ compiler is needed.
-On MacOS the default C/C++ compiler is Clang.
+On macOS the default C/C++ compiler is Clang.
 If you want to install the Clang compilers, please use the following command:
 ```
 xcode-select --install
 ```